EngineHub/WorldGuardDocs/source/regions/common-scenarios.rst

 How do I allow breaking of only certain block types?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sorry, this is not supported yet!
+Sorry, this is not supported per region yet!
+However, this can either be done per world in whitelist mode as described in :doc:`../blacklist/index` or using :doc:`../build-perms`.

 Plot Setups
 ===========